|Sega, Telenet Japan Bandai|

 The Mega Drive version of the game has been included in numerous compilations, such as 6-Pak, Mega Games 2, Mega Games 6 and Mega Games 10.
 The game has also been emulated and sold in the form of Sega Smash Pack Volume 1, Sega Smash Pack, Sega Mega Drive Ultimate Collection, Sega Archives from USA Vol. 1 and Sega Mega Drive Classic Collection Volume 1, as well as services such as PlaySega and built-in to numerous consoles by AtGames.

 This version was so popular that it got direct sequels in the form of Golden Axe II and Golden Axe III.
 In the arcades, the "true" sequel is Golden Axe: The Revenge of Death Adder.
 A Sega Mega-Tech version also exists, which is based on the Mega Drive version, as is the version released for the Wii's Virtual Console service.

 The Mega Drive Golden Axe was enhanced for the Sega Mega-CD and delivered as part of Sega Classics Arcade Collection.
 This version is single-player only, though offers numerous improvements in terms of audio and some graphical tweaks.

 The Sega Master System version is also one-player only, forcing you to play as Ax Battler (named "Tarik").
-Similar is the PC Engine CD-ROM² port, which takes a big hit in terms of aesthetics and is only single-player.
+Similar is the CD-ROM² port, which takes a big hit in terms of aesthetics and is only single-player.
 It was also ported to the WonderSwan Color and as part of Sega Smash Pack for the Game Boy Advance.

 Software Design: Takosuke, Moto CBX1000, Ham Tak, Waka